 |Wild game, uncooked||8 to 12|

-Many people have goldfish memory so don’t forget to write the expiration date on Ziploc bags like these before putting the meat in the freezer.
-This way, you won’t be throwing out perfectly fine food in the garbage or even worse, eating food past their expiration date.
+Many people have goldfish memory so don’t forget to write the expiration date on Ziploc bags before putting the meat in the freezer.
+This way, you won’t be throwing out perfectly fine food in the garbage or even worse, eating food past its expiration date.